kakaa2993/Etch-A-Scketch-App/README.md

-# The Best Flight-Deals Finder
+# The Best Flight-Deals Finder✈

 A small script that detects the best and the cheapest flight deal for the cities that you are interested to go to, and send you an email if there is a flight dead or decrease in the flight prices for the upcomming days.
 Also this script collect list of emails and send the flight deals to all the people in email list.